Check Availability

 Distance to walls: 5-minute walk via the Groves

 Perched on the banks of the River Dee with views across to the Earl's Eye meadows, the DoubleTree combines a prime riverside position with reliable, comfortable rooms.
-The southern stretch of the city walls — the quietest and most scenic section — is a short stroll along the riverbank.
-A solid choice for families and those who want green space on their doorstep.
+The southern stretch of the city walls — the quietest and most scenic section, running above the River Dee — is a short stroll along the Groves riverbank.
+A solid and well-priced choice for families and those who want green space and river views on their doorstep alongside access to the walls.

 View Details